Logo Federal Ministry of JusticeLogo Federal Office of Justice

 [Entitlement to naturalisation; derivative naturalisation of spouses and minor children]

-(1) Foreigners who have been legally ordinarily resident in Germany for eight years and possess legal capacity as defined in section 37 (1) sentence 1 or have a legal representative must be naturalised upon application if their identity and citizenship have been established and they
+(1) Foreigners who have been legally ordinarily resident in Germany for five years and possess legal capacity as defined in section 34 sentence 1 or have a legal representative must be naturalised upon application if their identity and citizenship have been established and they

 1. confirm their commitment to the free democratic constitutional system enshrined in the Basic Law of the Federal Republic of Germany and declare that they do not pursue or support and have never pursued or supported any activities